Benzene and Cancer Risk

 Rates of leukemia, particularly acute myeloid leukemia (AML), have been found to be higher in studies of workers exposed to high levels of benzene, such as those in the chemical, shoemaking, and oil refining industries.

 Some studies have also suggested links to childhood leukemia (particularly AML) as well as acute lymphocytic leukemia (ALL), chronic lymphocytic leukemia (CLL), and other blood-related cancers (such as multiple myeloma and non-Hodgkin lymphoma) in adults.
 However, the evidence is not as strong for these cancers.

 Studies done in the lab

-Benzene has been studied for its ability to cause cancer in lab animals such as rats and mice.
-When inhaled or swallowed, benzene has been found to cause different types of tumors in lab animals.
+When inhaled or swallowed, benzene has been found to cause different types of tumors in lab animals such as rats and mice.
 These results support the finding of an excess risk of leukemia in humans.
 However, most studies in humans have not found an increased risk of cancers other than leukemia among people with higher exposures.

 Benzene has been shown to cause chromosome changes in bone marrow cells in the lab.
 (The bone marrow is where new blood cells are made.)
 Such changes are commonly found in human leukemia cells.

 What expert agencies say

 Based on animal and human evidence, several expert agencies have evaluated the cancer-causing potential of benzene.

 The International Agency for Research on Cancer (IARC) is part of the World Health Organization (WHO).
-Its major goal is to identify causes of cancer.
+One of its goals is to identify causes of cancer.
 IARC classifies benzene as “carcinogenic to humans,” based on sufficient evidence that benzene causes acute myeloid leukemia (AML).
 IARC also notes that benzene exposure has been linked with acute lymphocytic leukemia (ALL), chronic lymphocytic leukemia (CLL), multiple myeloma, and non-Hodgkin lymphoma.

 The National Toxicology Program (NTP) is formed from parts of several different US government agencies, including the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and the Food and Drug Administration (FDA).
 The NTP has classified benzene as “known to be a human carcinogen.”